fenghen360/HomBlocks/README.md

 It is clear to have a glance at the view of  genes that integrated into final alignments and their corresponding regions.
 ### The efficacy of HomBlocks compared with traditional method

 The phylogeny analyses results using HomBlocks matrices of 36 Xenarthrans mitochondrial genomes were shown below, compared with the raw tree excerpted from orginal papaer.
+The left one is the tree I built with RAxML and MrBayes.

 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/tree-com.png)<br/><br/>
 <br/>
 <br/>
 This dataset of 52 higher plant chloroplast genomes was referred to this paper:<br/>
 **Zhang, D. et al. (2016).
 The complete plastid genome sequence of the wild rice Zizania latifolia and comparative chloroplast genomics of the rice Tribe Oryzeae, Poaceae.
-Frontiers in Ecology and Evolution, 4, 88.**
+Frontiers in Ecology and Evolution, 4, 88.** The left one is the tree I built with RAxML and MrBayes.
 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/tree-com2.png)<br/><br/>
 <br/>
 <br/>